 • Bots are easy to distribute.
 Just like you can install a bot from messaging apps, you can even share your favorite bot from messaging app itself.
 Bots can even be linked to your social media account.
 A great example is Slack, a bot which when installed by one team member, gets automatically added to other members so that all can use it.

 • Bots are cheaper than mobile apps.
 High-quality mobile apps are costly to develop, maintain and deploy.
 As bots are deployed on a messaging app, you can leverage the fact that the messaging app was developed by someone else who bore its cost.
-New feature are deployed with continuous integration to the backend alone.
+New features are deployed with continuous integration to the backend alone.

 • Messaging apps are already ubiquitous.
 They have penetrated the market at all levels.
 Almost everyone uses 1 or more messaging app on a regular basis.
-Since this is the base of Bots deployment, you can be sure that they will also infiltrate the market in similar fashion.
+Since this is the base of Bots deployment, you can be sure that they will also infiltrate the market in a similar fashion.

 • Bots are portable, convenient and extremely user-friendly.
 Besides messaging apps, bots can be installed as a live chat, personal assistant like Echo or Siri, car audio system.
-Smart watches, email and push notifications.
+Smartwatches, email and push notifications.

 Internet of Things (IoT) and Bots are indeed the future of mobile apps.
 We have seen enough evidence of that we shall be witness to more in times to come.